yclas/guides/docs/Themes.md

 ## Themes  🎨

-Yclas has a wide variety of amazing and useful templates!
+**Yclas** has a wide variety of amazing and useful templates!
 Find the one that suits your audience [here](https://yclas.com/templates.html).
-If you are wondering what type of market to start, check out our [solutions](https://yclas.com/solutions.html) especially for you!
+If you are wondering what type of market to start, check out our [solutions](https://yclas.com/solutions.html) especially for you.